 As mentioned in the paragraphs above, this isn’t rocket science.

-For nearly everything I purchase for my chinchilla, I turn to Amazon.
+For nearly everything I purchase for my chinchilla, I turn to Amazon and this is also where I purchased the chinchilla tunnel that I have inside of my cage.

 Mainly because Amazon continues to make my life easy with fast and free shipping.